Blog

 3) Use params, not args

-Pricing model
+Pricing

-• one-time purchase,
+• One-time purchase, lifetime license.

 Reference